About Our Classes

 Do any concentrations have prerequisites?

-Only one of our concentrations, Engineering and Robotics 2.0, has a prerequisite (for the first half of the school year only).
-Students must have taken our FLL Skills class or previously participated in an FLL Challenge team to join us for the first half of LEGO Engineering and Robotics 2.0.
-The FLL Skills class is offered in Quarter 3, during February and April vacation camp, and several times during the Summer.
-Students with no prior experience may join LEGO Engineering and Robotics 2.0 once we move on to Vex Robotics at the start of Quarter 3.
+Only one of our concentrations, FIRST LEGO League Challenge and Vex IQ, has a prerequisite (for the first half of the school year only).
+Students must have taken our FLL Skills class or previously participated in an FLL Challenge team to join one of our FLL Challenge teams.
+The FLL Skills class is offered during February and April vacation camp, and several times during the Summer.
+Students with no prior experience may join this concentration once we move on to Vex IQ Robotics at the start of Quarter 3.

 How is tuition charged?

-You may withdraw before the second, third, or fourth quarter payments (except for the LEGO Engineering and Robotics 2.0 concentration where you may withdraw before the third or fourth quarters) provided you notify Einstein’s Workshop, in writing, at least two weeks prior to the next payment date.
+You may withdraw before the second, third, or fourth quarter payments (except for our FIRST LEGO League teams) provided you notify Einstein’s Workshop, in writing, at least two weeks prior to the next payment date.
 You may request a transfer or credit provided you notify Einstein’s Workshop, in writing, at least one week before the start of the next quarter.

 To place a drop, transfer, or credit request for your student, please contact info@einsteinsworkshop.com.

-Why is the first half of the Engineering and Robotics 2.0 concentration sixteen weeks, not eight weeks like most other classes?
+Why is the first half of the “FIRST LEGO League Challenge and Vex IQ” concentration sixteen weeks, not eight weeks like most other classes?

-In the first half of Engineering and Robotics 2.0, students join a FIRST LEGO League (FLL) Challenge team.
-The FLL season goes into December and can go longer if the team advances beyond the regional competition.
-For teams that don’t advance, we use the final few weeks to teach advanced robotics programming techniques that will serve the kids well in future FLL competitions.
+In the first half of FIRST LEGO League Challenge and Vex IQ, students join a FIRST LEGO League (FLL) Challenge team.
+The FLL Challenge season goes into December and can go longer if the team advances beyond the regional competition.
+For teams that don’t advance, we use the final few weeks to teach advanced robotics programming techniques that will serve the kids well in future FLL Challange competitions.

 Why is the cost of joining an FLL team higher than other concentrations?

-FLL teams meet for 1.5 hours/week; most of our other classes meet for 1.25 hours/week.
-FLL team membership includes the FLL team registration fee, competition entry fee, access to the competition game board, and all robotics pieces necessary to compete.
+FLL Challenge teams meet for 1.5 hours/week with our coaches; most of our other classes meet for 1.25 hours/week.
+FLL Challenge teams are also invited to spend extra time at Einstein’s Workshop working with their teams.
+FLL team membership (both Explore and Challenge) includes FLL team registration fees, competition entry fees, access to the competition game board, and all robotics pieces necessary to compete.
 Einstein’s Workshop covers those charges for its teams.
 Parents will be asked to cover expenses related to competing beyond the state competition (travel, registration fees, etc.).
-Note that the third and fourth quarters of LEGO Engineering and Robotics 2.0 cost a little less because those classes meet for 1.25 hours/week instead of 1.5 hours/week.